Call for applications: GSSP scholarships for international PhD candidates

 The Graduate School of the Cluster of Excellence “Understanding Written Artefacts” and the Centre for the Study of Manuscript Cultures (CSMC) invite applications for doctoral scholarships within the Graduate School Scholarship Programme (GSSP) of the German Academic Exchange Service (DAAD) starting on 1 April 2022.

 Successful applicants will receive a full scholarship (1200 EUR/month) plus health insurance and monthly allowances for a period of three years.
 An extension to four years is possible in well-grounded cases.

 We are looking for highly qualified and very motivated English-speaking international doctoral candidates (non-German citizens) holding a Master, Diploma or equivalent degree in any discipline concerned with the study of manuscript cultures and written artefacts, regardless of region (for an exemplary list of disciplines, please click here).

-Please note: At the time of the nomination (in early 2021), the last final exam (Master degree) should not have been taken more than six years ago.
+Please note: At the time of the nomination (in November 2021), the last final exam (Master degree) should not have been taken more than six years ago.
 Candidates who have been living in Germany for more than 15 months at the time of nomination are not eligible.